afbernardino/cheatsheets/_posts/docker/2018-02-11-Quick-tips-on-images-and-layers.md

 We can get rid of them by running the following command:

 {% highlight shell %}
-docker rmi $(docker images --quiet --force=dangling=true)
+docker rmi $(docker images --quiet --filter=dangling=true)
 {% endhighlight %}

 If you do not want the error message when there are no dangling images you can run the following command (this will depend on your OS):

 {% highlight shell %}
-docker images --quiet --force=dangling=true | xargs --no-run-if-empty docker rmi
+docker images --quiet --filter=dangling=true | xargs --no-run-if-empty docker rmi
 {% endhighlight %}

 Use the following to force:

 {% highlight shell %}
-docker images --quiet --force=dangling=true | xargs --no-run-if-empty docker rmi -f
+docker images --quiet --filter=dangling=true | xargs --no-run-if-empty docker rmi -f
 {% endhighlight %}